 - A proper or reasonable way of thinking about something: sound reasoning <There’s no logic in what you said.>

 - A science that deals with the rules and processes used in sound thinking and reasoning

-When we take these concepts into consideration we can define theology as the study of words related to God.
-But not just any words, rather ‘sound, reasoned words‘.
+When we consider these concepts we can define theology as the study of words related to God.
+But not just any words, instead sound reasoned words.

-Theology, as seen by The Explanation, refers to the ‘word of the source’.
-The source being god with small or capital ‘g.’
-Since it’s generally associated with religion and its originator it comes with a capital ‘G.’ I don’t expect non-believers to accept the capital ‘G’ or even to believe that God has or could transmit the answers to the basic questions of life.The Explanation is about the 'sound reasoned words of God.'
+Theology, as seen by The Explanation, refers to the word of the source.
+The source being a god with small or capital g.
+Since it’s generally associated with religion and its originator, it comes with a capital G. I don’t expect non-believers to accept the capital G or even to believe that God has or could transmit the answers to the fundamental questions of life.The Explanation is about the 'sound reasoned words of God.'
 What does God have to say?
 Click To Tweet